Deep Reinforcement Learning: An Overview: Discussions

 Deep learning was among MIT Technology Review 10 Breakthrough Technologies in 2013.
 We have been witnessing the dramatic development of deep learning in both academia and industry in the last few years.
 Reinforcement learning was among MIT Technology Review 10 Breakthrough Technologies in 2017.
 Deep learning has made many achievements, has "conquered" speech recognition, computer vision, and now NLP, is more mature and well-accepted, and has been validated by products and market.
 In contrast, RL has lots of (potential, promising) applications, yet few products so far, may still need better algorithms, may still need products and market validation.
 However, it is probably the right time to nurture, educate and lead the market.
 We will see both deep learning and reinforcement learning prospering in the coming years and beyond.
+Prediction is very difficult, especially about the future.
+However, we expect that 2018 for reinforcement learning would be 2010 for deep learning.

 Deep learning, in this third wave of AI, will have deeper influences, as we have already seen from its many achievements.
 Reinforcement learning, as a more general learning and decision making paradigm, will deeply influence deep learning, machine learning, and artificial intelligence in general.
 Deepmind, conducting leading research in deep reinforcement learning, recently opened its first ever international AI research office in Alberta, Canada, co-locating with the major research center for reinforcement learning led by Rich Sutton.
 It is interesting to mention that when Professor Rich Sutton started working in the University of Alberta in 2003, he named his lab RLAI: Reinforcement Learning and Artificial Intelligence.